bourumir-wyngs/rs-opw-kinematics/README.md

 This library required to produce random joint angles within constraints.
 We made constraints easily accessible from the instance of Kinematics, and provided random_angles() methods for them.

-See the file `examples/path_planning_rrt.rs` for how to define the robot and other boilerplate code.
+See the [example](examples/path_planning_rrt.rs). for how to define the robot and other boilerplate code.
 The direct output will be a vector of vectors (not vector of Joints), each representing a step in the trajectory.

 ## Cartesian stroke